-- 1. Report all institutions attended and courses on the UC application exactly as they appear on your transcript; including nontransferable courses, withdrawals, academic renewal, college courses taken while in high school, etc. - 2.
-Report your high school's language of instruction, if other than English - 3.
-Explain any gaps in education.
+- Report all institutions attended and courses on the UC application exactly as they appear on your transcript; including nontransferable courses, withdrawals, academic renewal, college courses taken while in high school, etc. - ▶ Report your high school's language of instruction, if other than English. - Explain any gaps in education.

-- 4. Submit a Transfer Academic Update to report your final fall grades and planned winter/spring schedule.
+- ▶ Submit a Transfer Academic Update to report your final fall grades and planned winter/spring schedule.
 All applicants must submit a TAU by the January 31st priority deadline.
-Additional TAU submissions can be made until the end of March. - 5.
-Withdrawals, incomplete grades and academic renewals are not necessarily viewed negatively.
-Take time to address these in your application so that we have a clear understanding of your academic progress.
+Additional TAU submissions can be made until the end of March. - ▶ Withdrawals, incomplete grades and academic renewals are not necessarily viewed negatively.
+Provide an explanation in the academic or additional comments section.